Little Known Story of Faith At The Red Sea

 See our post: 5 Fundamentals of Faith

-Step Forward into Your Own Red Sea With Faith
+Step Forward Into Your Own Story of Faith

-However, Naasson had Faith.
+However, Naasson had faith.
 He moved forward into the sea, and soon the sea parted.
-He was able to finish his journey across the sea on dry land.
+He could finish his journey across the sea on dry land.

-Like Naasson, we can move forward in Faith and find ourselves walking across our own turbulent waters on dry land.
+Like Naasson, we can move forward in faith and walk across our own turbulent waters on dry land.
 We can sing songs of praise to our Lord and Savior, Jesus Christ.